iwong3/gustavo/README.md

     fails
 -   Log errors and add view to see which rows were affected
 -   Link to View Only Google Sheet
+-   Clicking on trip name should bring user back to trip menu